exaV/screeps-kotlin-starter/README.md

 Join the official screeps discord on https://discord.com/invite/screeps and join #kotlin for help and general screeps kotlin chat.

+## Arena
+If you want to play Screeps:Arena then head over here https://github.com/exaV/screeps-kotlin-arena

 ### Getting started

 This AI tries to build a 'big' harvester creep with __4__ work parts which cost a hefty 550 energy!